-Q Question Response 15 i) What are your view 2 broad options to the reporting of groexport metered data ii) Would you have the available required foption B (both CMP264 and CMP2 both new contracts existing contracts existing contracts ocustomer may be pexempt? iii) Do you believe you implement the proposals to the 2 proposals to ELEXON are considered iv) What are the proposals to ELEXON are considered in the contract of the 2 proposals to the 2 proposals to CMP265/ P349 for CMP264)?
+Q Question Response 15 i) What are your views on the 2 broad options to enable the reporting of gross export metered data? ii) Would you have the data available required for Option B (both CMP264 and CMP265) for both new contracts and existing contracts where a customer may be partially exempt? iii) Do you believe you can implement the proposed changes by the respective implementation dates? iv) What are the pros and cons of the 2 proposals that ELEXON are considering to implement this (P348 for CMP265/ P349 for CMP264)?
 We would expect Elexon to determine appropriate sites to include/exclude from the netting arrangements.
 A verification report should be available to the Supplier from Elexon that shows which meters are excluded from netting.
 The final TNUoS bill from National Grid should include a breakdown netted/not-netted by volume.
 The process should be seamless without Supplier interactions.
 We believe that implementation should be the next following 1st April after an Authority decision.
 This should give sufficient time for change.
-We have not been involved in these proposals and we may reposed directly to them.
-16 Do you have any further et/comments on the consur impact of changing the de TNUoS embedded benefit the short-run or long-run?
-Do you feel that both the locational and residual component of the demand should be removed as an that embedded benefits at the current level are not cost reflective and overstate the benefit by a factor of 10.
-We believe that the locational element should remain plus an embedded substation benefit of £3-4/kW applied in addition to the locational tariff in accordance with CUSC 14.15.119 possibly added to the demand embedded benefit (as CMI Original) or just the residu component (as CMP265 O or some other method? the Appendices.
+16 Do you have any further evidence / comments on the consumer impact of changing the demand TNUoS embedded benefit in either the short-run or long-run?
+Do you feel that both the locational and residual We believe that the locational element should remain plus an embedded substation benefit of £3-4/kW component of the demand TNUoS should be removed as an embedded benefit (as CMP264 Original) or just the residual component (as CMP265 Original) or some other method? applied in addition to the locational tariff in accordance with CUSC 14.15.119 possibly added to the demand locational tariff for simplicity.
+Please see analysis in the Appendices.